 link to the guide is:

 ..
 Young Adults at college or university, whether you’re a fresher or in your final year or a parent of a university student, we have a few basic health care tips for students.

 1. Get a ACWY vaccine It protects against four different strains of meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. Ask your GP!

-2. Register with a GP when you get to university You never know when you might need medical help.
+2. Register with a GP at university You never know when you might need medical help.
 If you take regular medicines that are only available on prescription, for example the contraceptive pill, make sure you have enough to last the term or until you can register with a doctor close the university.